purnendukumar/INSAIDProjects/README.md

 # INSAIDProjects
-projects from INSAID using jupyter notebook
+Projects from INSAID on Data Science

 EDA of facebook data is INSAID Term 1 and 2 Project House Prediction Model ML1